microsoft/api-guidelines/Guidelines.md

 ### 7.7.
 Custom headers
 Custom headers MUST NOT be required for the basic operation of a given API.

-Some of the guidelines in this document prescribe the use of nonstandard HTTP headers.
+Some of the guidelines in this document prescribe the use of non-standard HTTP headers.
 In addition, some services MAY need to add extra functionality, which is exposed via HTTP headers.
 The following guidelines help maintain consistency across usage of custom headers.